Sebiworld/AppApi/README.md

 ![apikey](https://raw.githubusercontent.com/Sebiworld/AppApi/master/documentation/media/apikey.png)

 A new apikey has a prefilled randomly generated key per default, but you can set it to any value you want.
 I recommend, to generate a new apikey per version of your app.
 That makes you able to revoke older apikeys.
 You can easily name your apikey like your version to make it clearer to understand.
-Additionally you can give your apikey a prefefined expiry date.
+Additionally you can give your apikey a predefined expiry date.

 To use an apikey for a request, you have to set it to the `X-API-KEY`-header.